aristotle0x01/craftinginterpreters/README.md

 $ make test_jlox --debug  # for java version
 ```

+## bytecode
+the bytecode branch can dump byte code and then interpret from dump file

 ## Repository Layout

 *   `asset/` – Sass files and jinja2 templates used to generate the site.